Cretan Pies

 Sweet Pies

-Sweet pies in Crete are a great addition to any breakfast, other than the already mentioned lychnarakia, bougatsa is another favorite pie made with phyllo dough and a creamy sweet filling made of cheese or custard.
+Sweet pies in Crete are a great addition to any breakfast, other than the already mentioned lychnarakia (or anebata).
+Bougatsa is another favorite pie made with phyllo dough and a creamy, sweet filling made of cheese or custard.

 Pies can be baked or fried and are usually enjoyed as a dessert or snack.
 The dough is often slightly sweetened to complement the filling, making it a satisfying treat.